unblevable/rift/README.md

 ## Disclaimer

-rift.io sacrifices some security for ease of use.
-Therefore, rift.io should *not* be used to transport sensitive data.
+rift sacrifices some security for ease of use.
+Therefore, rift should *not* be used to transport sensitive data.

 ## License
 Copyright (c) 2013 Brian Le and Alex Freska